Named for Section 8(a) of the Small Business Act, this program was created to help small and disadvantaged businesses compete in the marketplace.

 - Even over the $4M/$6.5M threshold, SBA may accept sole source if there is not a reasonable expectation that at least two eligible and responsible 8(a) firms will submit offers at a fair market price per FAR 19.805-1(b).

-What are the advantages for using DynaGrace Enterprises as an 8(a)?
+What are the advantages of using DynaGrace Enterprises as an 8(a)?

 As a small business, we have low overhead structure and costs.
 With technical competence and competitive rates, we strive to provide the best service and support to our clients.